Woman poisoned to death by in-laws

 In another incident, the wife of Muhammad Nawaz, a resident of 52/3R village, was allegedly abducted by Rana Muhammad Arif, Muhammad Farooq, Ghulam Mustafa and their accomplices.
 Later, accused Ghulam Mustafa allegedly raped the woman.
 Police have registered separate cases.

-WOMAN INJURED BY HUSBAND: A woman was injured by her husband over a domestic dispute at 5/1R village on Sunday.
+WOMAN INJURED: A woman was injured by her husband over a domestic dispute at 5/1R village on Sunday.
 Accused Shafqat quarreled with his wife Sumbul over some domestic issue.
 Later, the accused allegedly injured her by touching hot iron with the face of his wife.
 Police have registered a case.

+DPO: DPO Jahanzeb Nazir Khan has said that it is duty of the police to provide protection to the lives and properties of the people.
+Addressing a meeting here on Sunday, the DPO said that some anti-social elements were targeting children.
+He asked the patents to guide their children to refrain from listening to any stranger.

 OKARA: A married woman was allegedly poisoned to death by her in-laws at 52/3R village on Sunday.